vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 which has a smaller binary footprint.

 Our team will need to diagnose, support, and evolve an arguably rather **complex API** for WASM modules to work correctly.
-This will mean we'll have to think of our system very abstractly, and has many questions around API stability and compatibility.
+This will mean we'll have to think of our system very abstractly, and opens many questions around API stability and compatibility.

 This feature is **advanced and may invoke user confusion**.
 Novice or casual users may not fully grasp the subtleties and limitations of WASM.
 We must practice caution around the user experience of this feature to ensure novices and